gpimblott/SpringCamelMXExample/README.md

 # IBM MQ / Spring Boot  / Apache Camel

 Example project using IBM MQ, Spring Boot and Apache camel.
+It demonstrates both reading and writing to an MX queue by emitting a message every second and reading the message back.
+The receiving camel route outputs the body of the received message to the log.

-In order to run it needs an instance of IBM MQ running locally.
-I used this docker image - https://hub.docker.com/r/ibmcom/mq/.
+To run the application it needs an instance of IBM MQ running locally.
+I used the IBM provided docker image - https://hub.docker.com/r/ibmcom/mq/.

 ## Running the Docker image

-Download the docker image
+To download the docker image...

 ```
 docker pull ibmcom/mq
 ```

-Details for running the docker image can be found here->https://github.com/ibm-messaging/mq-docker
+Full details for using the docker image can be found here->https://github.com/ibm-messaging/mq-docker

 **TL;DR**